 With over 12 years of experience in professional services marketing, Angela has led the business development and marketing efforts of a top ten Minneapolis law firm and, more recently, an established architecture firm with offices in Austin and New York City.

 Angela earned her B.A. in Philosophy from the University of California, Irvine and a Master of Business Communications from the University of St. Thomas, Opus College of Business, in Minneapolis.

-She is a member of the American Marketing Association’s Austin chapter and Women Communicators of Austin, as well as a former president of the Legal Marketing Association’s Minnesota chapter and a board member with Minnesota Women in Marketing and Communications.
-Angela supports Austin’s creative community by volunteering with Fusebox Festival, the Texas Book Festival, and Creative Mornings ATX.
-She also enjoys active membership at The Contemporary Austin, Harry Ransom Center, and Austin Film Society.
+She is a member of the Association for Accounting Marketing, as well as a former president of the Legal Marketing Association‘s Minnesota chapter and a board member with Minnesota Women in Marketing and Communications.
+Angela supports Austin’s creative community by volunteering with Fusebox Festival, the Texas Book Festival, and Creative Mornings’ Austin chapter.
+She also enjoys active membership at The Contemporary, the Harry Ransom Center, and Austin Film Society.